-If we habitually look to external factors (or quick fixes) to bring us happiness, we could be left feeling disappointed and unfulfilled.
+If you habitually look to external factors (or quick fixes) to bring you happiness, you could be left feeling disappointed and unfulfilled.
 Rather, it’s your own perspective and perception that shapes your happiness and experiences.
-You need to realise that you have a certain amount of control over how you feel, and that friends, is how you begin to understand how to cultivate the art of true happiness within you.
+You need to realise that you have a certain amount of control over how you feel, and that is how you begin to understand how to cultivate the art of true happiness within you.
 In yogic philosophy, in the Vedic tradition, the central belief is that we are all inherently able to find bliss but that we need to remove the layers that obscure our true divine nature.

 How to boost happiness naturally